The Top 10 Best Abdominal Exercises Part 2

 Pause for half a second and return your legs to just short of the starting position, but don’t let them free fall and dangle straight down as it takes all the resistance away from the abs.
 Instead, you should maintain a tight midsection throughout the movement always keep a slight bend in the knees.

-Here is a slightly annoying example of this exercise from UCLA, which also mentions the alternate variation where you rotate your hips at the top in order to further target the obliques.
+Here is a slightly annoying example of this exercise from UCLA, which also mentions the alternate variation where you rotate your hips at the top to further target the obliques.

-Don’t have access to a captains chair?
+Don’t have access to a captain’s chair?
 No problem.
 Hang from a bar and raise your knees to your elbows.
+Observe…

 3. Ab Wheel / Roll Outs

-The ab wheel can really be a tough exercise for those with a weak lower back.
-Be sure not to over extend yourself unless you are sure that your core and lower back can handle it.
+The ab wheel can be a tough exercise for those with a weak lower back.
+Be sure not to over-extend yourself unless you are sure that your core and lower back can handle it.
 If you collapse in the middle and feel it in your back, you have gone too far.

 To set up: Most likely you will be doing this exercise from your knees.
 It helps to have some padding under your knees or you will get bruised.
 Either an aerobics pad, a rubber mat, a thick rug, or a thrice-folded towel should suffice.

-To wheel out: Let the wheel roll out in front of your body as far as you are comfortable.
+To roll out: Let the wheel roll out in front of your body as far as you are comfortable.
 Use your abs to pull the wheel back towards your knees.
-It is best for your upper body to stay forward of your knees in order to keep tension on the abs at all times.
+Your upper body should stay ahead of your knees to keep tension on the abs at all times.

 Kneeling ab wheel done properly: